NC man turns himself in after seriously injuring 2-month-old daughter, deputies say - NewsBreak

 NC man turns himself in after seriously injuring 2-month-old daughter, deputies say

 LEXINGTON, N.C.
-(WGHP) — A man is accused of seriously injuring his infant daughter.
+(WGHP) — A Lexington man was arrested after deputies said he caused his infant daughter to suffer bleeding on the brain.

 According to police documents, Christopher Jordan Gray, 28, was arrested after inflicting serious bodily injury on his 2-month-old daughter.

 Deputies say the girl was admitted to the hospital with acute and non-acute bleeding on her brain on Feb.
-14.Charlotte man sought after his wife was found shot to death near Mooresville: Iredell Sheriff
+14.Sign up for CBS 17’s Crime Tracker daily newsletter

 Investigators worked to determine how the child was injured after she arrived at the hospital, and warrants were issued for Gray, who turned himself in on Tuesday.
 He was given a $100,000 secured bond.